vespa-engine/documentation/en/searching-multi-valued-fields.md

  'query=black sky' 'type=all' 'default-index=tags'
 </pre>

-Also matches our document.
+Also matches the document.
 This is an example of cross-element matching.
 With weightedset using `indexing:index` with `match:text` multi term queries match across elements.

 This might be a good decision, as we increase recall, however